 - Registering articles of association with the Commercial Registrar at the Clerk’s Office of the Court (Greffe du Tribunal de Commerce)

 - Registering with the One-Stop-Shop (Centre des Formalités des Entreprises)

 - Publishing the notice of your company’s formation in a legal journal

-- Notifying the Ministry of Labor about the start of operations
+- Notifying the Ministry of Labor (ONEMO) about the start of operations

-You need to follow the Democratic Republic of the Congo subsidiary laws related to your entity.
+You need to follow the Republic of the Congo subsidiary laws related to your entity.
 LLCs have their own set of laws that you’ll need to follow to stay compliant.
-For example, you need one shareholder, a minimum of $1 paid-up capital, and at least one director who does not need to be a resident in the country.
+For example, you need two shareholders, a minimum of 1 million CFA francs paid-up capital (approximately $1,850), and at least one director who does not need to be a resident in the country.

-Benefits of Choosing Democratic Republic of the Congo Subsidiary Outsourcing Services
+Benefits of Setting Up a Republic of the Congo Subsidiary